Review Miranda Rights and How they Apply to DUI, DWI Arrests

 Although these questions are being asked, the individual has no obligation to answer the questions – these questions are only investigational and are asked in an attempt by the police officer to confirm suspicion or detect intoxication of the driver.
 Just as answering these preliminary questions is not required, neither is agreeing to submit to a Breathalyzer or sobriety test after being pulled over.

 Can My Case be Dismissed if I am Not Informed of My Miranda Rights?

 In all DUI or DWI cases, the individual being informed of the Miranda Rights is a requirement, which means a case can be dismissed because the officer did not recite them.
 However under the law, things still can be complicated as to when an officer begins questioning a driver.
 As long as all questioning is done before the individual is arrested, the Miranda Rights do not always apply and anything that was said during the preliminary questioning can still be used against the individual during the DUI case.

 Miranda Rights only apply when the individual is arrested and formally interrogated by police.
 This is another prime reason why having an arrest reviews online is essential, so we can inform a driver if the Miranda Rights DUI defense is a valid and strong option to get a case dismissed.

 How Can a DUI or DWI Case be Dismissed?

-Even though failing to have your Miranda Rights read to you is not means to have your DUI case dismissed, there are some other reasons the case may be thrown out of court.
+Even though failing to have your Miranda Rights read to you is not always an automatic means to have your DUI case dismissed, there are some other reasons the case may be thrown out of court.
 These reasons usually revolve around mistakes made by the police officers who arrested the individual.
 Here are some of the most common reasons a DUI or DWI case can be dismissed: